 Then if he wants more of any one thing he can have it, but this is the minimum that he has to eat.
 That way it’s not overwhelming.

-4. If a child whines, give a warning.
+4. If a Picky Eater Whines, give a warning.

 Tell the child firmly, but without yelling, “you cannot whine at the dinner table.
 You need to eat your food.
 If you choose to whine, you’ll have to get down from the dinner table and sit in time out until the rest of us are finished.”